-To quickly get a total on a Data Field, place the field in a Report or Group Footer and click Autosum button (Σ).
+To quickly get a total on a Data Field, place the field in a Report or Group Footer and click the AutoSum button (Σ).
 Alternatively, a sum can be created with the aggSum or Sum functions.
 See Formulas for more information.

-Note: Do not use AutoSum on a cell with an aggregate formula such as aggSum.
+NOTE.
+Do not use AutoSum on a cell with an aggregate formula such as aggSum.